ORC staff: June 2016

 - Willing Workers On Organic Farms is a membership charity, teaching people about organic growing and low-impact lifestyles through hands-on experience in the UK;

-- The Soil Association maintains a list of external job vacancies and opportunities available on organic holdings and at likeminded organisations across the UK;
+- The Soil Association runs the Future Growers scheme providing traineeships and apprenticeships.
+They also maintain a list of external job vacancies and opportunities available on organic holdings and at likeminded organisations across the UK;

 - Environment Jobs lists jobs and volunteering opportunities in this area.